VirToReal/VirToCut/README.md

 ## Software used in this project
 I use Python to send G-Code-Commands from the Raspberry-Pi to the Arduino over a serial interface.
 Marlin (http://marlinfw.org) is running on the Arduino and interprets the received G-Code-Commands and drives the engines with the RAMPS1.4 Shield (http://reprap.org/wiki/RAMPS_1.4).
 My Marlin-Configuration can be found in the "Marlin Firmware"-Folder.

 The Python-Software can be found in the "Python Software"-Folder.
 At the moment its only available in German.
 If its necessary, I will rewrite it in english, too.
-The Software is already able to generate saw-pattern-templates, to cut a plate in different sized plates on its own.
+The Software is already able to generate saw-pattern-templates, to cut a plate in different sized plates automatically.

 - Homescreen